Existence of ghost-eliminating constraints in multivielbein theory: Background

 The elimination of the time derivatives is conveniently implemented via Poisson brackets, in terms of which the field equations \eqref{Hamiltons_eom} take the form $\dot{\gamma}_a \approx \{\gamma_a, H_T \}$, and so forth.
 In particular, the constraints in \eqref{Hamiltons_eom_2} follow from,

 and the successive time derivatives of the primary constraints \eqref{Pdots} imply,\footnote{Note that the non-dynamical expression obtained from the bracket does not necessarily vanish even on the solutions $\C^I =\C^\beta=0$.
-They are imposed to vanish because they equal $\ddot{P}^I=0$ and $\ddot{P}^\beta=0$, thereby potentially generating nontrivial conditions.}
+These expressions are imposed to vanish because they equal $\ddot{P}^I=0$ and $\ddot{P}^\beta=0$, thereby potentially generating nontrivial conditions.}

 The constraints obtained from Poisson brackets, for instance, $\dot{\C}^I \approx 0$, are the Hamiltonian analogues of \eqref{dotC1}, with all time derivatives already eliminated using Hamilton's equations (\ref{Hamiltons_eom}–\ref{Hamiltons_eom_2}).
 The Poisson bracket formalism performs all substitutions automatically and thereby yields the constraints without needing to solve any equations or substitute time derivatives explicitly.